Ang Chen

 E-mail: chenang (at) umich (dot) edu

 My work focuses on systems, networking, and security.
-I'm particularly drawn to research problems that require a cross-disciplinary approach and produce a practical impact.
+I'm particularly drawn to problems that require a cross-disciplinary approach and produce a practical impact.
+Our current projects include the following:

 Runtime programmable networks:

-the runtime programmable switch project which implements runtime reconfiguration for a commercially available switch ASIC, a program synthesis tool that generates runtime update plans, and our $3M NSF Large project and Nvidia's HotChips'23 talk.
+the runtime programmable switch project which implements runtime reconfiguration for silicon switch ASICs, performance optimization of SmartNICs, a program synthesis tool that generates runtime update plans, our $3M NSF Large project.
+Also see NVIDIA's hightlight on these projects in a HotChips'23 talk.

 Programmable in-network security: